What is angina pectoris?

 Don't take erectile dysfunction (ED) medicines if you take nitroglycerin.
 These include

 sildenafil, vardenafil, and tadalafil.
-This can cause a dangerous drop in blood pressure.
+This can cause a dangerous drop in blood pressure

+that can lead to death.
 Tell your healthcare provider if you are taking ED medicines.

 Other medicines can be used to treat angina.
 These include beta-blockers and calcium